-We hope that this booklet will answer any questions that you may have to enable your child to settle into Nursery life as quickly and comfortably as possible.
+The purpose of this booklet is to answer any questions that you may have to enable your child to settle into school life as quickly and comfortably as possible.

 What will my child learn in the Foundation Stage?

 In Nursery and Reception, learning is led by the Early Years Foundation Stage Statutory Framework.
 The objectives in this document focus on what children need to learn and set out what most children are expected to achieve by the end of Reception.